Artificial Intelligence is becoming a music composition tool

-Over the past few years, more and more musicians and songwriters have begun experimenting with Artificial Intelligence as a music composition tool.
-At the moment use of AI in music composition and songwriting is still a cutting edge technology; but programmers working in collaboration with songwriters, or musicians that can code themselves, have made the process more accessible.
-I hope to join them before the summer is over.
+Musicians and songwriters have begun experimenting with Artificial Intelligence as a unique tool for composing music.
+At the moment use of AI in music composition and songwriting is still a cutting edge technology.
+However, a growing number of programmers working in collaboration with songwriters, and musicians that can code themselves, have made the process more accessible.
+I hope to join the ranks of musicians experimenting with this new technology before the summer is over.

 I haven't begun using Artificial Intelligence just yet, but I have explored several options that have become available rather than write my own.
 I may do that eventually, but at the moment I have other projects that are more pressing.
 I have been using MAX and Ableton to select tracks and tempo from external input and will eventually trigger those inputs with brainwave information from a Muse 2 headset.

 Two recent artists to have success with this method are Taryn Southern and Dan Tepfer.
 Taryn used an open source platform and Dan created his own.
 Each had their own methodologies, but they are in line with my intentions.